 - Fold the panel wrong sides together, aligning all the raw edges.
 This is just to double check that your top ribbon lengths are perfectly aligned with your bottom length.
 Unfold, adjust and re-pin if necessary.

-- Baste the ribbon in place, staying close to the raw edge of the fabric panel.
+- Baste each ribbon in place, staying close to the raw edge of the fabric panel.